-Elasticity of demand measures the responsiveness of changes in demand to price changes.
-It is defined as the percentage change in demand divided by the percentage change in price:
+The elasticity of demand () measures the responsiveness of demand to a change in price.
+It is defined as the percentage change in quantity divided the percentage change in price, such that:

-There are three types of elasticities of demand (1) unitary elasticity (2) inelastic demand and (3) elastic demand.
+We categorize demand elasticities into the three following categories: (1) unitary elasticity (2) inelastic demand and (3) elastic demand.

 Unitary elasticity of demand is when the elasticity of demand is equal to 1.
 This means that quantity and prices change in equal proportions.
 For example, if there is a 5% increase in price, there will be a 5% decrease in quantity.